marcveens/homebridge-device-alive/README.md

 </span>

 `homebridge-device-alive` is a plugin for homebridge which allows you to check if a device is online in your network.
 It support both IP addresses and Mac addresses.
-It uses a Homebridge Occupancy Sensor accessory to indicate if a device is available on the local network.
+It uses a Homebridge Motion Sensor accessory to indicate if a device is available on the local network.

 ## Installation